trusted/sidekiq-silent-retry/README.md

 ## Code of Conduct

-Everyone interacting in the Sidekiq::Silent::Retry project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/trusted/sidekiq-silent-retry/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the Sidekiq::SilentRetry project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/trusted/sidekiq-silent-retry/blob/main/CODE_OF_CONDUCT.md).